 Radiotherapy can be given after surgery to minimise the chances of the tumour returning.

-Recent research also suggests that the effect of radiotherapy can be improved if a drug called Cetuximab is given at the same time as the radiotherapy.
+Research also suggests that the effect of radiotherapy can be improved if a drug called Cetuximab (an external domain eGFR – Epidermal Growth Factor Receptor inhibitor) is given at the same time as the radiotherapy.
 It is given intravenously weekly during the treatment, with the first treatment being given the week before the radiotherapy starts.
-Currently, it is generally used if Chemotherapy cannot be given safely.
+Currently, it is generally used if Chemotherapy cannot be given safely but can also be a substitute for chemotheray, when/if the patient develops a marked reaction to radiotherapy – as it does not exacerbate the radiation reactions on the mucosa (the lining of the mouth and respiratory tract and pharynx) as do the platin compounds.

 Radiotherapy of the head and neck has a lot of side effects, most of which subside completely 2 to 3 months after the end of the radiotherapy.
 Some effects may be permanent.
 One of these is a dry mouth, which occurs if the salivary glands receive a high dose of treatment.
-However, some specialist centres are able to use a type of radiotherapy called ‘intensity modulated radiotherapy’ (IMRT) which can keep the dose to normal tissues low whist still treating the tumour to a high dose.
+With modern radiotherapy called ‘intensity modulated radiotherapy’ (IMRT), the dose to normal tissues is kept lower, whilst still treating the tumour to a high dose.
 This can avoid the problem of a permanent dry mouth for a lot of patients.
-IMRT may also allow a technically better treatment of the tumour than standard radiotherapy methods.
+IMRT may also allow a technically better treatment of the tumour than older radiotherapy methods.
+In brief, all modern radiotherapy for head and neck cancer should be using IMRT technology.

 The treatment of head and neck cancer should be done in specialist centres.
 This is because the surgery is often complex and requires not only skilled surgeons but also well organised aftercare and rehabilitation.
 The radiotherapy treatment is also complex and, when combined with chemotherapy, is a tough treatment for patients and so needs specialist expertise.